Talk to Claude with Voice: A Practical Workflow for Claude Code

 The second one tells Claude Code exactly what to change, where to change it, what not to break, and how you will know it worked.

 Claude Code parses a clearly structured 250-word prompt much better than a perfectly transcribed 250-word ramble.
+The four-part shape is doing more work than your microphone is.

 The hands-on workflow: from microphone to Claude Code in under a minute

 Three steps, plus a worked example.
+No five-step ceremony.

 Step 1: Pick a dictation surface